-NIOSH has insufficient information associating job titles and/or job assignments with specific radiological operations or conditions within the R and SW Buildings.
+NIOSH has insufficient information associating job titles and/or job assignments with specific radiological operations or conditions within the Tritium Complex.
+NIOSH concluded that it was not feasible to identify personnel who may have frequented the Tritium Complex during the time periods for which tritium logbooks are absent.
 Without such information, NIOSH is unable to define potential radiation exposure conditions based on worker job descriptions.
-NIOSH therefore recommends that the class include all workers who worked in the R and SW Buildings during the specified time period, as evidenced by the the presence of tritium urinalysis data.
+NIOSH therefore recommends that the class include all workers who worked at the Mound Plant during the specified time periods.

-7.0 Summary of Feasibility Findings for Petition SEC-00171
+7.0 Summary of Feasibility Findings for Petition SEC-00207

-This report evaluates the feasibility for completing dose reconstructions for employees at the Mound Plant from March 1, 1959 through March 5, 1980.
+This report evaluates the feasibility for completing dose reconstructions for employees at the Mound Plant from September 1, 1972 through December 31, 1972, and from January 1, 1975 through December 31, 1976.
 NIOSH determined that members of this class may have received radiation exposures from radon isotopes originating from residual radioactive material associated with the Ra-Ac-Th source term in soil underlying Room SW-19.
 NIOSH lacks sufficient information, which includes bioassay, source term data, and workplace monitoring data that would allow it to estimate the potential radon exposures to which the proposed class may have been exposed.